davidOplatka/csm148-project/main.md

 * `LASSO CV MSE`: 3.067022
 * `LASSO CV R^2`: 0.719646

 With a nice MSE and R^2 value, our ridge regression model performs well, which is why we picked it as our best and final model.
 While most predicted scores mostly align with our actual scores, we notice some outliers that are present.
-A small number of students scored significantly higher than what was predicted, possibly showing factors that influenced score but weren't a feature in the dataset.
+A small number of students scored significantly higher than what was predicted, suggesting the existence of factors that influenced score but weren't features in the dataset.
 What this could suggest is that while the model performs overall well, there are opportunities to incorporate additional features or further refine preprocessing, while preventing overfitting as well.

 Since we standardized our numeric features before fitting our models, we can use the magnitudes of the coefficients to compare the importance of the features.
 As we can see, `Attendance` (2.286) and `Hours_Studied` (1.719) have the greatest magnitudes among all features, so these are the most important features in our predictive model.
 We also see large coefficients for `Access_to_Resources` (1.039) and `Learning_Disability_Yes` (-0.902), which may highlight some of the social challenges or inequities that put some students at a disadvantage when it comes to evaluation through exam scores.
 This gives us some insight into the strongest contributors in our model.
 However, we must be clear that we cannot conclude a causal link between these students' exam scores and these features because this is an observational study, not an experiment.
 Thus, this evaluation must be taken with extreme caution, and further studies will be needed to assess the true importance of these individual features on students' testing performance.

 ## How to Reproduce Results

+### Method 1

 Note: refer to the code blocks in main.ipynb that correspond to these instructions.